 Since fish bite any hook, I can think of no reason they wouldn't bite a rusted hook.
 The fact that they do is sufficient evidence.
 Fish are not as intelligent as we often make them in our minds.
 In addition, the success of many fishing techniques, such as power fishing, is predicated on the fish engaging in a "response strike."
 It indicates that the fish is not giving the lure consideration and is instead simply attacking it with its mouth.

-If you are fishing with any lure that moves quickly, there is a reasonable probability that the fish won't have time to notice if the hook is rusty or not.
+If you are fishing with any lure that moves quickly, there is a reasonable probability that the fish won't have time to notice if the hook is rusty.
 They won't care about the rusty hook; they'll bite it like any other.
 On the other side, if you're fishing something exceptionally slowly, I imagine the fish will have the opportunity to assess the situation and make their decisions accordingly.
 Do you think they will care very much about it?
 I highly doubt it, but I suppose everything is possible.

 There are undoubtedly valid worries regarding the likelihood of fish biting rusted hooks.